 Before you start: the two items you cannot find at the pound shop

 All five systems need hydroponic nutrient solution and pH management.
-These are the two items you will need to order from Amazon or pick up at a garden centre:
+These are the two items you will need to order from Amazon UK or pick up at a garden centre:

-• pH test drops and pH Down: £7-10 total, also lasting 6-12 months.
+• pH test drops and pH Down (£7-10 total): Also lasting 6-12 months.
 These ensure your plants can absorb the nutrients you provide.

 The absolute simplest hydroponic system.
 One container, one plant, zero moving parts, zero electricity, zero maintenance beyond a weekly glance.